 which far exceeds the applicable 12 percent annual interest cap mandated by State law, according to one complaint.
 Thus, it is alleged that FIP engaged in lending practices that violated State Consumer Protection Acts.

 “These companies and their owner took advantage of [consumers] who earned their pensions through years of dedication to our nation’s armed forces and as civil servants,” one Attorney General said in a statement.
 “We’re going to do everything we can to get veterans and other retirees their money back, and to wipe out the debt remaining on any illegal loans.”

 These men and women served (our country), and they deserve better than to have their life savings drained by an illegal, but cleverly disguised, predatory loan.

 According to Future Income Payments (“FIP”) CEO, Scott Kohn, FIP is in the process of agreeing to cease and desist orders or has already entered cease and desist orders in the States listed below.

-Peiffer Wolf Carr & Kane and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
+Peiffer Wolf Carr Kane & Conway and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
 If you or someone you know invested in a Structured Cash Flow like Future Income Payments, Contact Us Today by calling 504-523-2434 or by filling out an online Contact Form for a FREE Consultation.
 Concerns about possible broker misconduct and investment fraud are serious, and we are committed to fighting on behalf of investors.